Lithuanian accentuation: Lengthening diphthongs

 The contrast between the accents in diphthongs starting in a, e (au, ai, ei; a, e + l, m, n, r) is based on the quantity and quality.
 In acute accented cases, the first element is emphasized: it lengthens, is more tensed, open than the respective element in the circumflex cases.
 The second element of acute simple diphthongs is more open and less tensed than the respective element of the circumflex diphthongs.

 In the circumflex cases the second element is emphasized and lengthened.
 But for the mixed diphthongs, the circumflex variant can also be pronounced without an emphasis and be understood only as shortness of a first element of a diphthong (in contrast to the acute, where the first element lengthens) in a standard language.
 In some cases, like in a word oppositional to várna 'crow': var̃nas 'raven', the r would occur more likely emphasized, than not.
 But in some, for example, var̃das 'name', it can occur either emphasized, or not (so that it would be understood by some as vàrdas in the latter case).
-Such pronunciation and understanding of a circumflex diphthong being more some like without emphasis of any of its two elements, but some like a shortness of a first element, could also fit for aũ, aĩ, eĩ diphthongs, but an emphasis of the second element (similarly to the acute case, where the first element is emphasized) is characteristic for them too.
+Such pronunciation and understanding of a circumflex diphthong being more some like without emphasis of any of its two elements, but some like a shortness of a first element, could also fit for aũ, ai̇̃, ei̇̃ diphthongs, but an emphasis of the second element (similarly to the acute case, where the first element is emphasized) is characteristic for them too.
 The first element of circumflex cases is similar to a short unstressed vowel – not tensed, more closed.
 In an aũ case a vowel a receives a slight o shade (becomes narrower).